Zero Emissions Vehicle (ZEV) symposium

 The bad news became worse for the little plug-in that could have.
 2 percent leased their Prius, while 78 percent leased their RAV4.
-Hermance surmised that awareness was high, sales wer low and not increasing overtime.
+Hermance surmised that awareness was high, sales were low and not increase over time.
 The pent-up demand was small, and there was no competition in the market at the time.
 Worse yet, there was no road map to get it to profitability.

 Hermance made the final blow, I mean point: the Prius improved air quality more than the RAV4 because of the significant sales of the Prius (HEV) over the RAV4 (EV) and air quality only changes when sales happen.

 Hermance ended the speech by saying that hybrids are the core technology for the future.
-Hybridization increases efficiency of all prime movers, and increases interest in all clean vehicles.
-Hybrids increase air quality and increases efficiency in fuel cell vehicles as well.
-Not all buyers value technology the same way.
+Hybridization increases the efficiency of all prime movers and increases interest in all clean vehicles.
+Hybrids increase air quality and increase efficiency in fuel cell vehicles as well.
+Not all buyers value technology in the same way.
 There is an emotional process and we have to look past absolute fuel savings, emissions.